 Serbia’s high mobile penetration, the result of multiple SIM card use, has seen lower revenue in recent years, placing further pressure on operators to develop business models which encourage consumer use of mobile data services as also the continued substitution of fixed-line for mobile voice calls.

-Mundio Mobile and Globaltel licensed as MVNOs hosted on Vip Mobile’s network; government rejects end-2015 bids for its share in Telekom Serbia; Telenor Serbia and SBB launch joint multi-play service; regulator licences three MNOs for spectrum in the 800MHz band, stimulating LTE development into 2016; report update includes the regulator’s market report for 2014, telcos’ operating and financial data to Q2 2016, recent market developments.
+Telekom Serbia focussed on network upgrades rather than privatisation; Mundio Mobile and Globaltel licensed as MVNOs hosted on Vip Mobile’s network; SBB given approval to acquire I.KOM; Telekom Serbia; Telenor Serbia and SBB launch joint multi-play service; regulator licences three MNOs for spectrum in the 800MHz band, stimulating LTE development; Telenor Serbia upgrades mobile network with carrier aggregation technology, begins transition to an all-IP architecture; report update includes the regulator’s 2015 annual report, market report to December 2016, telcos’ operating and financial data to Q1 2017, recent market developments.